armbian/documentation/docs/Developer-Guide_Building_with_Docker.md

         # docker run -v /mnt:/root/armbian/cache armbian_dev

+**NOTICE**: It is possible that SELinux might block your access to `/root/armbian/cache` because it lies outside your container.
+You can fix it by either adding the correct SELinux context to your **host** cache directory, or, disabling SELinux.

 If you want to get a shell in the container, skipping the compile script, you can also run:

         # docker run -dit --entrypoint=/bin/bash -v /mnt:/root/armbian/cache armbian_dev

+The above command will start the container with a shell.
+To get the shell session:

+        # docker attach <UUID of your container, returned in the above command>

+If you want to run SSH in your container, log in and install the `ssh` package:

+        # apt-get install -y ssh

+Now, define a password and prepare the settings so you `sshd` can run and you can log in as root:

+        # passwd
+        # sed -i -e 's/PermitRootLogin.*/PermitRootLogin yes/' /etc/ssh/sshd_config
+        # mkdir /var/run/sshd
+        # chmod 0755 /var/run/sshd

+And finally start `sshd`:

+        # /usr/sbin/sshd

+Do **NOT** type exit - that will terminate your container.
+To leave your container running after starting `sshd`, just type Ctrl-P and Ctrl-P. Now you can ssh to your container.